 Different conditions can cause SI joint dysfunction.
 The most common include:

-- Arthritis: SI joint dysfunction can be caused by spondylosis (spinal osteoarthritis)—when your cartilage around your SI joints wears down, your bones can start to rub against each other.
+- Arthritis: SI joint pain can be caused by spondylosis (spinal osteoarthritis)—when your cartilage around your SI joints wears down, your bones can start to rub against each other.
 Anklylosing spondylitis, a type of inflammatory arthritis that affects your spine, can also cause SI joint dysfunction.

 - Pregnancy: Pregnant women may experience low back pain or pelvic pain due to sacroiliac joint dysfunction because the SI joints can stretch and become loose during pregnancy.
 Also, hormone changes and the additional weight gained during pregnancy can put added stress on SI joints.

-- Trauma: A sudden impact like a car accident or bad fall could damage your SI joints.
+- Trauma: A sudden impact like a car accident or bad fall could damage your SI joints

 Although SI joint dysfunction may be very painful, keep in mind that there are many treatment options that can help reduce or even prevent your low back pain.